abductor muscle

 Frequently Asked Questions

-What is the abductor muscle?
+What is an abductor muscle?

 Related Structures